394-s21/MineArt/ReadMe.md

 We use Firebase for the database and for image storage.
 To set up Firebase for this app:
 1) Create a new firebase project: https://console.firebase.google.com/u/0/
+2) Click into your project.
+Go to "project settings" in the left sidebar.
+Scroll down and click "Add app."
+You will get information about the project's apiKey, authDomain, projectId, storageBucket, messagingSenderId, and appId.
+Paste these into firebaseProvider.js, replacing the "REPLACE_HERE" strings starting on line 10. (https://github.com/394-s21/MineArt/blob/main/src/providers/firebaseProvider.js#L10)
-2) Install Firebase CLI with `npm install -g firebase-tools`
+3) Install Firebase CLI with `npm install -g firebase-tools`
-3) Install Firebase with `expo install firebase` on Mac/Linux or `npm install firebase` on Windows
+4) Install Firebase with `expo install firebase` on Mac/Linux or `npm install firebase` on Windows
-4) Run `firebase init` and use the project you created
+5) Run `firebase init` and use the project you created
-5) To deploy, run `expo build:web` and then `firebase deploy`.
+6) To deploy, run `expo build:web` and then `firebase deploy`.

 ## Running the code
 To run the project locally, run: